Streamline your course page

 If you add resources and activities separately because you need to display activity completion, explore using Stealth activities This is an advanced feature whereby a teacher can link to resources or activities that are available but unseen on the course page.
 If you have 10 important quizzes, for example, add them as stealth activities and copy and paste their URLs into a Page.

 Learners will be able to mark items as complete manually when they click into them, and automatic completion will also work.
 If course completion is enabled, learners can see their progress from the Course completion status block.
 Alternatively, take a look at the Completion Progress block or the Checklist, both of which provide very clear indications of learners’ tasks in a course.
 This screenshot shows three ways of displaying completion tracking with unseen or ‘stealth’ activities:

 Use 'one section per page'

 The most popular course formats, Topics and Weekly, can become overwhelming if you have a large number of sections.
 The course layout option “show one section per page” allows learners to focus on just the section they need at that time.
-Arrows allow for navigating to the previous and next section, with a ‘jump to..’ dropdown to return to the main page with all sections displayed.
+Easy access to items and other sections is available from the Course index on the left.

 Restrict access to course activities